Trey Mancini Player Props: Cubs vs. Giants

 Trey Mancini At The Plate

-- Mancini is hitting .243 with seven doubles, four home runs and 16 walks.
+- Mancini has seven doubles, four home runs and 16 walks while batting .243.

 - Mancini has reached base via a hit in 30 games this year (of 51 played), and had multiple hits in nine of those games.

-- Looking at the 51 games he has played this season, he's hit a home run in four of them (7.8%), and in 2.1% of his trips to the plate.
+- In 7.8% of his games this season, he has gone deep, and 2.1% of his trips to the dish.

-- Mancini has picked up an RBI in 25.5% of his games this year, with more than one RBI in 7.8% of his games.
-He has also driven in three or more runs in three contests.
+- Mancini has driven in a run in 13 games this year (25.5%), including four games with more than one RBI (7.8%).
+He has also driven in three or more of his team's runs in three contests.

-- In 29.4% of his games this year, he has scored at least once.
-And he's had five games with multiple runs (9.8%).
+- He has scored in 15 games this season (29.4%), including multiple runs in five games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.